material-components/material-components-ios/components/Tabs/README.md

 - - -

-### How to theme
+### Theming

+You can theme a TabBar with your app's color scheme and typography scheme using the ColorThemer and TypographyThemer extensions.

-You must first add the Color and Typography Themer extension to your project:
+You must first add the Themer extensions to your project:

 ``` bash
 pod 'MaterialComponents/Tabs+Extensions/ColorThemer'